harshjuly12/Accommodation-Administration-System-Using-Python/README.md

 10. [Contact](#contact)

 ## Introduction
-The Accommodation Administration System is a Python-based application designed to manage accommodations efficiently.
-This system allows users to handle various tasks such as booking, checking availability, and managing customer information.
+Accommodation Administration System is to streamline and enhance the local management and operations of various types of local accommodations, such as hotels, resorts, motels, lodges, and even vacation rentals.
+This system serves as a central hub that automates and optimizes a wide range of tasks with benefits of efficient & enhanced Guest Experience, increased Revenue (accurate pricing, upsell opportunities, and better occupancy management lead to increased revenue)

 ## Features
 - User-friendly interface